4. Scope of the policy

 - the reason(s) for that proposal.

-11.2 A copy or summary of the outcome of the investigation and/or any proposal for resolution of any complaint will be provided to the relevant Deputy-Vice-Chancellor(s), Executive Dean, Head of School, Course Coordinator, Academic Registrar, other Director and/or such other officer(s) as may need to take action as a result of the decision.
+11.2 A copy or summary of the outcome of the investigation and/or any proposal for resolution of any complaint will be provided to the relevant Provost, Deputy Vice-Chancellor(s), Executive Dean, Head of School, or equivalent, Course Coordinator, Academic Registrar, other Director and/or such other officer(s) as may need to take action as a result of the decision.